-Choosing among the numerous parking lot lights available in the market can be quite daunting.
+Choosing among the numerous commercial parking lot lights available in the market can be quite daunting.
 They come in all shapes and sizes.
-Don’t forget their different brands, prices and wattages.
-Let’s take a look at a few of 2019’s best parking lot lights and how they may fit your lighting needs in 2020.
+Don’t forget their different brands, prices, and wattages.
+Let’s take a look at a few of 2022’s best parking lot lights and how they may fit your lighting needs in 2020.

 ALPHA 1080X Street Light

-This particular light is low powered.
-It has a three-mode setting — the Green LED indicator, Blue LED indicator and Red LED indicator.
-The Green LED indicator shows that the dusk to dawn feature in enabled.
+This particular light is low-powered.
+It has a three-mode setting — the Green LED indicator, Blue LED indicator, and Red LED indicator.
+The Green LED indicator shows that the dusk to dawn feature is enabled.
 The Blue LED Indicator shows that the passive infrared sensor (PIS) is in use.
-This PIS at dim mode uses about 165 lumen at minimum capacity and 1,300 lumens when at full capacity.
+This PIS at dim mode uses about 165 lumens at minimum capacity and 1,300 lumens when at full capacity.
 The Red LED indicator shows that the PIS is enabled, but your lights will only turn on when the system detects some form of motion.

 This type of lighting does not require you to cough up additional money for digging trenches for underground wiring.
 It basically stands on its own.
-It’s a self-contained parking lot light.
-Also, this type of lighting does not require an electric meter.
-This is because this type of lighting is solar powered.
-Once this light is fully charged, you can expect it can last for around two to thee days when there is cloudy weather present.
+It’s a self-contained commercial parking lot light.
+Also, this type of parking lighting does not require an electric meter.
+This is because this type of lighting is solar-powered.
+Once this light is fully charged, you can expect it can last for around two to three days when there is cloudy weather present.

-Let’s now look at pros and cons.
-Though this fixture has adjustable modes, a replaceable battery and can have its mount adjusted, it can be quite costly.
+Let’s now look at the pros and cons.
+Though this fixture has adjustable modes, a replaceable battery, and can have its mount adjusted, it can be quite costly.
 Also, the brightness level is not as good as others.

 LEDMO 200 Watt LED Parking Lot Light

 Some pros and cons of this fixture.
 One great pro is that this light is listed with the ETL DLC and has an IP rating of 65.
-It is also photocell ready and comes at a very budget friendly price.
+It is also photocell-ready and comes at a very budget-friendly price.
 Also, it comes with a five-year warranty.
-Cons on the other hand is that this light cannot be dimmed and would need additional funding for extra parts to mount mounting it.
+Cons on the other hand are that this light cannot be dimmed and would need additional funding for extra parts to mount mounting it.

 This dusk to dawn LED is great for replacing your existing HID light with 150 to 200 watts.
 It’s not only listed with UL & FCC but also waterproof and great for daylight usage as well.
 The only problem with this light is that the angle of the light is not adjustable.
 This is because it is fixed on its mount.
 This fixture’s pros are this light is listed with the ETL DLC and has an IP rating of 65.
 It is also photocell ready.
 With the cons, we can see that we cannot adjust the angle of the fixture because it is fixed on its mount.

-This light can hold out against super low temperatures.
+This light can hold out against super-low temperatures.
 We’re looking at -40 degrees Fahrenheit.
 It’s quite surprising, yes, but it’s completely true.
 Quick note as well, this product has been doing very well on Amazon.
 This light emits 19,500 lumens.
 That’s quite a cool, bright light.
-And it’s such a great upgrade for your 500 watt metal halide, high pressure sodium fixtures or high-intensity discharge fixtures.
-Pros of this light is that it is listed with the ETL DLC and has an IP rating of 65.
-It is also photocell ready and can operate at -40 degrees Fahrenheit.
+And it’s such a great upgrade for your 500-watt metal halide, high-pressure sodium fixtures, or high-intensity discharge fixtures.
+Pros of this light are that it is listed with the ETL DLC and has an IP rating of 65.
+It is also photocell-ready and can operate at -40 degrees Fahrenheit.
 Also, it comes with a five-year warranty.
 Con for this light is that it is very bright.

 With an IP waterproof rating of 66, this light is great for outdoor usage.
 However, how do you choose between an IP66 and IP65 when you’re talking about hurricanes?
 Let’s just say this light has a max output of 26,000 lumens.
 It’s such an efficient light with 1,251 lumens per wattage.
 This light can easily replace your traditional lighting systems with it’s quality and efficiency.
 Dusk to dawn capability is also applicable with this type of light and it is quite a sturdy piece of equipment.
 This can be said because of it’s heat dissolving capability.
 Pros for this light is that it definitely has good pricing tacked on it.
 It is ETL DLC listed and has an IP rating of 66 and is photocell enabled.
 Cons for this light is it not adjustable and cannot be dimmed.